effector/patronum/src/in-flight/readme.md

 ### Motivation

 This overload allows to count effects in flight of the whole domain.
-It is usef when you want to show loading state of the whole application.
+It is useful when you want to show loading state of the whole application.

 ### Formulae